openresty/lua-resty-core/lib/ngx/process.md

 The argument connections sets the maximum number of simultaneous connections that can be opened by privileged agent process.

-Note that the actual connections you can create is always less then you set.

 In case of failures, returns `nil` and a string describing the error.

 [Back to TOC](#table-of-contents)